October 7, 2024

 23. ALABAMA: Big Al is one of the happiest mascots in college athletics and he is skipping like crazy at the recent success of Alabama women’s basketball.
 Back-to-back NCAA appearances have the Crimson Tide consistently moving up in the SEC standings.
 Head coach Kristy Curry led Alabama to a 24-10 record, including 15-3 at home last year and they bring a core group back this season.
 Graduate student Sarah Ashlee Barker returns as the top scorer at 16.8 points per game, which was almost a 10-point-per-game improvement from her junior year.
 Barker started every game and earned a spot on the All-SEC First Team.
 6’0 guard/forward Aaliyah Nye posted 14.1 points per game and set the Alabama single-season record with 108 made three-pointers.
 6’4 sophomore Essence Cody started every game as well for Curry as a freshman, leading the team in rebounding (6.5 per game) and was named to the All-SEC Freshman Team.
 New faces include a trio of transfers and three freshmen, including 5’11 guard Eris Lester, a top 50 recruit from Florida (per ESPN.com) who can score.
 How well ‘Bama can defend, especially in SEC play, will determine how happy Big Al is next March.

 24. MISSISSIPPI: As the talent level has risen in Oxford, so have the expectations each season.
 A year ago, even with untimely injuries, Mississippi finished 24-9 and 12-4 in the SEC.
 Head coach Yolett McPhee-McCuin has a strong core of veterans back for the 2024-25 season, including guard KK Deans, who played in just six games before a knee injury ended her year.
-6’2 graduate student Madison Scott is the Rebels’ top returning scorer (12.8 points per game) and led the team in assists.
+6’2 graduate student Madison Scott is the team’s top returning scorer (12.8 points per game) and led the team in assists.
 6’ senior guard Kennedy Todd-Williams and 6’2 junior Kharyssa Richardson also return and bring veteran minutes to the floor.
-While defense sets the tone for the program and is key to helping them compete in the SEC, their lack of perimeter shooting is a concern.
-Last season, they shot just 27% as a team from the 3-point line.
-There will be no easing into the schedule this year as they travel to Paris to take on USC in the City of Lights on Nov.
+While defense sets the tone for the program and is key to helping it compete in the SEC, its lack of perimeter shooting is a concern.
+Last season, Mississippi shot just 27% as a team from the 3-point line.
+There will be no easing into the schedule this year, as it travels to Paris to take on USC in the City of Lights on Nov.
 4.

 25. SOUTH DAKOTA STATE: Ask any Summit League coach and they will tell you that a fully healthy and stocked South Dakota State roster is cause for alarm.
 Head coach Aaron Johnston saw multiple players be sidelined last season but still led SDSU to its second-consecutive undefeated conference season (16-0), their fifth regular season conference title in six years and second straight conference tournament championship.
 The Jackrabbits get all-conference veterans in 5’11 guard Haleigh Timmer and 6’1 forward Kallie Theisen back from injury to pair with one of the best guard-forward duos in the game.
 Reigning Summit League Player of the Year, 6’2 junior Brooklyn Meyer averaged 16.8 points and 7.6 boards per game while senior point guard Paige Meyer (15.2 points per game) racked up 121 assists last season, many at the hands of the other Meyer on the floor.
 Yes, we did ask what everyone wants to know – the two are not related.
 Keep your eye on 6’2 senior Mesa Byom who had a breakout junior year and gives depth to the Jackrabbit frontcourt.
 Not only is the Summit League on notice to try and stop SDSU, but a host of tough non-conference opponents in November and December as well.